Medicare Advantage Fraud Lawyer for Medicare Advantage Plan Insurance Fraud

 According to the Inspector General, the majority of the top ten providers overbilled the Centers for Medicare & Medicaid Services (“CMS”), resulting in billions of dollars in fraudulently obtained reimbursements.
 In many cases, these insurers incentivized physicians and medical personnel to add illnesses to medical records to inflate risk factors and obtain additional reimbursements.

-At Teller Law, we represent brave whistleblowers on a contingency-fee basis, meaning that we are only entitled to a fee if compensation is recovered.
-We also advance all litigation expenses while a case is ongoing.
+Teller Law represents brave whistleblowers on a contingency-fee basis, meaning that I am only entitled to a fee if compensation is recovered.
+I also advance all litigation expenses while a case is ongoing.

 Can I Get a Reward for Exposing Medicare Advantage Fraud?